The 2021 Emmy Nominations Are Here

 Advertisement

-But we can't forget about HBO and HBO Max's buzzy women-led shows like The Flight Attendant, Mare of Easttown and Hacks.
+But we can't forget about HBO's buzzy women-led shows like The Flight Attendant, Mare of Easttown and Hacks.
 We also watched stunning and thought-provoking dramas Lovecraft Country (also from HBO), as well as Amazon Prime's The Underground Railroad, which will likely appear in the drama categories.
 Now would also be a great time for FX's Pose, which just wrapped its final season, to win big.

-Following the nominations, the ceremony will take place on Sept.
-19 on CBS and Peacock+.
-Iconic comedian and actor Cedric the Entertainer will host.

 Outstanding Drama Series